Department of Labor, Employment and Training Administration (ETA)

 * Performance measures should reflect broad goals and customer concerns.

-* Assign responsibility for measuring performance to one person, even if measures "require partnerships within and outside the organization.
+Ideally a given performance measure is an accurate indicator of the performance being measured, but often a second best measure needs to be used until better data become available.* Assign responsibility for measuring performance to one person, even if measures "require partnerships within and outside the organization.
 If responsibilities are spread out results may be sporadic, making it difficult to integrate measures into an agency’s business practices."

 * Conduct an annual review of performance measurements and not merely targets for performance.